canonical/mas-cli-snap/README.md

 [![mas-cli](https://snapcraft.io/mas-cli/badge.svg)](https://snapcraft.io/mas-cli)

-# Draupnir Snap
+# MAS-CLI Snap

-Repository for the source used to build the Draupnir snap.
-Refer to the [Draupnir project repository](https://github.com/the-draupnir-project/Draupnir) for more details.
+Repository for the source used to build the MAS-cli snap.
+Refer to the [MAS repository](https://github.com/element-hq/matrix-authentication-service) for more details.

 Currently is being used by the [Synapse Operator charm](https://github.com/canonical/synapse-operator).

 ## Project and community

-The Draupnir Snap is a member of the Ubuntu family.
+The MAS-CLI Snap is a member of the Ubuntu family.
 It's an open source project that warmly welcomes community projects, contributions, suggestions, fixes and constructive feedback.
 * [Code of conduct](https://ubuntu.com/community/code-of-conduct)